 The module is presented through three module books, a DVD-ROM and three DVDs.
 Each module book has its own distinct focus on the how, where and who of Renaissance art.
 The DVD-ROM is linked particularly to Book 1 through its analysis of how works of art in the Renaissance were actually made.
 The three DVDs include films that complement and amplify the themes and issues covered in all the module books.
-Each DVD contains new filming commissioned by the OU, film from other providers, and archival film.
+Each DVD contains filming commissioned by the OU, film from other providers, and archival film.

-Book 2, Locating Renaissance Art, departs radically from the traditional view of Florence as the origin and centre of the Renaissance, though the city serves as a foil for some of the case studies.
+This book departs radically from the traditional view of Florence as the origin and centre of the Renaissance, though the city serves as a foil for some of the case studies.
 All the essays extend the geographical boundaries of Renaissance art.
 Topics include studies of Florentine artists working in their home city and in Rome; the export of Netherlandish painting; the international trade in tapestries; Siena as a Renaissance artistic centre; a study of the post-Byzantine Cretan painter Angelos; Venice and its relationship with its trading partners; and the peripatetic career of the architect Bramante.

-Book 3, Viewing Renaissance Art, deals with the consumption of Renaissance works of art.
+The final book deals with the consumption of Renaissance works of art.
 This volume focuses on the values, priorities and motives of patrons and the purposes and functions of artworks.
 The seven essays consider very different kinds of patrons and consumers: from individuals to secular and religious institutions.
 The essays also consider a variety of themes such as conspicuous consumption and self-fashioning.
 Studies of a wide range of social patronage are included, together with chapters specifically on manuscript production; French art; the market for Cretan icons; art associated with the rituals and beliefs connected with death; and Holbein and the Reformation.

 You will learn